apptainer/singularity-userdocs/quick_start.rst

     We are interested in having Singularity (https://www.sylabs.io/docs/) installed on our shared resource.
-Singularity containers will allow us to build encapsulated environments, meaning that our work is reproducible and we are empowered to choose all dependencies including libraries, operating system, and custom software.
+Singularity containers will allow us to build encapsulated environments, meaning that our work is reproducible and we are empowered to choose all dependencies including libraries and custom software.
 Singularity is already in use on many of the top HPC centers around the world.
 Examples include:

         Texas Advanced Computing Center
         GSI Helmholtz Center for Heavy Ion Research